liftbridge-io/liftbridge/README.md

 - [ ] TLS support
 - [ ] Configurable acks
 - [ ] Log retention by message age
+- [ ] Log retention by number of messages
 - [ ] Log compaction by key
 - [ ] Consumer-offset checkpointing in the log
 - [ ] Minimum ISR support